nyan222/roman_empire_zoomcamp/README.md

 You can now feel free to create some visualisations.

 Looker tutorials can be found [here](https://cloud.google.com/looker/docs/intro).
-And of cause we have [extremely clear video](https://www.youtube.com/watch?v=39nLTs74A3E&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=48) in the zoomcamp - 20 minutes for all cases!
+And of course we have [extremely clear video](https://www.youtube.com/watch?v=39nLTs74A3E&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=48) in the zoomcamp - 20 minutes for all cases!

 This is what my final dashboard looks like:

 ![s26](pics/s26.png)

-You can view my dashboard [here](https://lookerstudio.google.com/reporting/434973a5-24a5-4684-9f13-1ad60a7b4ec1).
+You can view my dashboard till the end of Google Cloud trial period (16.04.2024) [here](https://lookerstudio.google.com/reporting/434973a5-24a5-4684-9f13-1ad60a7b4ec1).
 </details>

 ### Step 13: Stop and delete to avoid costs